dbuscombe-usgs/doodle_labeller/README.md

 Just joking - it's top to the following list ... -->

+## CRF implementation details

+1. if `optim` is `True`, the probability of your annotation is set to 0.8, and a set of 10 factors are defined that modify `theta_col` and `compat_col`.
+If `optim` is `False`, the probability of your annotation is set to 0.9, and a set of 5 factors are defined that modify `theta_col` and `compat_col`.
+2. per-class weights are computed as inverse relative frequencies.
+The number of each pixel in each annotation class is computed and normalized.
+If the maximum relative frequency is more than 5 times the minimum, the maximum is halved and the relative frequencies re-normalized before their inverses are used as weights in the CRF model.
+3. the CRF `scale` parameter is determined as 1+(5 * (M / 3681)) where M is the maximum image dimension
+4. the hyperparameters `theta_col` and `compat_col` are modified by the factors described above.
+The 10 `optim` factors are .25, .33, .5, .75, 1, 1.33, 2, 3, and 4, therefore if `theta_col` is 100, the program would cycle through creating a CRF realization based on  `theta_col` = `compat_col` = 25, then 33, 50, 75, 100, 133, 200, 300, and 400.
+The 5 `optim` factors are .25,.5,1,2, and 4.
+5. The predictions (softmax scores based on normalized logits) per class are computed as the weighted average of the per-class predictions compiled over the number of hyperparameter factors.
+6. Each per-class prediction raster is then median-filtered using a disk-shaped structural element with a radius of 10*(M/(3681)) pixels
+7. To make the final classification, if the per-class prediction is > .5 (for binary) or > 1/N where N=number of classes (for multiclass), the pixel is encoded that label.
+This works in order of classes listed in the config file, so a latter class could override a former one.
+Where no grid cell is encoded with a label, such as where the above criteria are not met, the label is the argument maximum for for that cell in the stack.

 ## Improvements coming soon
 * fix the line width issue on the current image tile